GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/README_Cloud_Datastream_to_Spanner.md

 * **dlqRetryMinutes** (Dead letter queue retry minutes): The number of minutes between dead letter queue retries.
 Defaults to 10.
 * **dlqMaxRetryCount** (Dead letter queue maximum retry count): The max number of times temporary errors can be retried through DLQ.
 Defaults to 500.
 * **dataStreamRootUrl** (Datastream API Root URL (only required for testing)): Datastream API Root URL.
 Defaults to: https://datastream.googleapis.com/.
-* **datastreamSourceType** (Datastream source type (only required for testing)): This is the type of source used for Datastream.
+* **datastreamSourceType** (Datastream source type (only required for testing)): This is the type of source database that Datastream connects to.
 Example - mysql/oracle.
+Need to be set when testing without an actual running Datastream.
 * **roundJsonDecimals** (If true, rounds the decimal values in json columns to a number that can be stored without loss of precision.): This flag if set, rounds the decimal values in json columns to a number that can be stored without loss of precision.
 Defaults to: false.
+* **runMode** (Run mode - currently supported are : regular or retryDLQ): This is the run mode type, whether regular or with retryDLQ.
+Defaults to: regular.